-In general, as of last year the editors have opted for more data and fewer "frills".
-The more extensive analyses of previous editions are not included in this edition, nor are graphic presentations.
-The editors welcome comments on the usefulness of the previous presentations and suggestions as to possibly more useful presentations.
+In general, the editors have opted for more data and fewer "frills".
+The more extensive analyses of earlier editions are no longer included, nor are graphic presentations.
+The editors welcome comments on the usefulness of previous presentations and suggestions as to possibly more useful presentations.